-Finding the best office chair for neck pain can be quite challenging.
+Finding the best office chair for neck pain and shoulder pain can be quite challenging.

-Down below I list 9 top rated office chairs followed by the guidance on what you should look for when buying a chair, correct sitting postures and even exercises for reducing neck strain.
+Down below I list 9 top rated office chairs followed by the guide on what you should look for when buying a chair for neck, correct sitting postures and even exercises for reducing neck pain.

-This high back chair also comes equipped with other truly ergonomic design features – waterfall edge to improve blood flow to the legs and feet, rocking mechanism which allows you to relax while working, height adjustment control, 360 swivel, breathable mesh that would help to cool you down during a hot summer day.
+This high back ergonomic office chair for neck also comes equipped with other truly ergonomic design features – waterfall edge to improve blood flow to the legs and feet, rocking mechanism which allows you to relax while working, height and angle adjustment control, 360 swivel, breathable mesh that would help to cool you down during a hot summer day.

 - Easy to assemble (arrives with all the instructions you need)

 - High back ergonomic office chair with up to 300 lbs weight capacity

 - Comfortable lumbar support system for lower back

 - Height and angle adjustable headrest for neck support